reefland/ansible-k3s-argocd-renovate/_extra_apps/home-assistant-argocd-helm/README.md

 [Return to Application List](../)

-* Kustomize based ArgoCD application deployment
+* Helm based ArgoCD application deployment
-* Deployed as a Statefulset with a 10Gi Democratic-CSI iSCSI Persistent Storage Volume for data
+* Deployed as a Statefulset with a 10Gi Democratic-CSI iSCSI Persistent Volume storage for data
+  * Customize the the Persistent Volume to your needs obviously

 Review file `home-assistant-argocd-helm/applications/home-assistant.yaml`